ikfaisal/ikfaisal.github.io/_posts/2018-12-06-how-to-blog-with-jekyll.md

 ---
-title:  "How to Blog With Jekyll"
+title:  "How To: Blog With Jekyll"
 categories: jekyll howto
-permalink: /:categories
 ---

 Open GitBash.
 Check whether you have Ruby installed in your machine or not.